compromise-evident/pqML/README.md

 <br>
 <br>

-## Make your own training & testing-data
+## Make your own train.txt & test.txt

 * Each line: ```label digit```, ```space```, ```up to 150 digits/underscores```, ```new line``` (\n.)
 * test.txt is the same but with items not found in train.txt.